 Bingsoo is the Korean version of shaved ice.
-Snowy Village has moved to Victoria – and you have to try this delicate dessert!
+Here’s why you have to try this delicate dessert!

 By Cinda Chavich // Photo by Belle White